KBoleman/skills-github-pages/_posts/2025-07-16-AWSProjectBlog2.md

    - Apply the rule scope to all objects in the bucket
    - Assign the alternate bucket as the destination
    - Create a new IAM role
-      - Select the option to replicate objects encrypted with AWS KMS
+      * Select the option to replicate objects encrypted with AWS KMS
-      - Select the available aws/s3 key
+      * Select the available aws/s3 key
    - Opt out of replacing available objects, then submit
    - Repeat the steps listed above, this time configuring for the alternate bucket

      Test Bi-Directional Cross-Region Redundancy
    - Add a small file to both destination buckets and see if a replicas are added.
 These files will have a status of REPLICA found under the properties tab.
 It took more time for the replica to appear in the       popoluated bucket than the empty bucket

+   Automation
+   - Circle back to the lambda function created earlier
+   - Download the function as a .zip file
+   - Switch to the alternate region and create new function from scratch
+   - Create a unique name and set the runtime to the latest version of Python
+   - Apply the VodLambdaRole the finish creating the function
+   - Upload the .zip file and save
+   - Add S3 as a trigger and set the following configurations:
+      * Bucket: alternate source bucket
+      * Event Types: all object create events
+      * Acknowledge the recursive innovation warning, then finish adding the trigger
+    - Configure Environment Variables:
+      * DestinationBucket: name of alternate destination bucket
+      * MediaConvertRole: ARN of MediaConvert role
+    - Under General Configuration, set a timeout of 2 minutes
-   -
+    - Deploy service then test